Skip to content

 • Image size.
 COCO trains at native resolution of --img 640, though due to the high amount of small objects in the dataset it can benefit from training at higher resolutions such as --img 1280.
 If there are many small objects then custom datasets will benefit from training at native or higher resolution.
 Best inference results are obtained at the same --img as the training was run at, i.e. if you train at --img 1280 you should also test and detect at --img 1280.

 • Batch size.
 Use the largest --batch-size that your hardware allows for.
-Small batch sizes produce poor batchnorm statistics and should be avoided.
+Small batch sizes produce poor batch normalization statistics and should be avoided.
+You can use --batch-size -1 to automatically select the optimal batch size for your GPU.

 • Hyperparameters.
 Default hyperparameters are in hyp.scratch-low.yaml.
 We recommend you train with default hyperparameters first before thinking of modifying any.
 In general, increasing augmentation hyperparameters will reduce and delay overfitting, allowing for longer trainings and higher final mAP.
 Reduction in loss component gain hyperparameters like hyp['obj'] will help reduce overfitting in those specific loss components.
 For an automated method of optimizing these hyperparameters, see our Hyperparameter Evolution Tutorial.